 An entry from my blog on my fight with alcohol.

-As I write this it is 5 days and 17 hours since I last had a drink.
+As I write this it is 22 days and 19 hours since I last had a drink.
+I’m only going to count in days now too.